skanagal/simple-avd-example/README.md

 Under the *intended>structured_configs* directory we have to specify the variables for the individual devices.
 These variables are used by our playbook to feed into jinja2 templates and generate CLI configuration.
 The generated config is stored in the *intended>configs* directory.

-More info about this can be found here: https://github.com/aristanetworks/ansible-avd/tree/devel/ansible_collections/arista/avd/roles/eos_cli_config_gen
+More info about this can be found [here](https://github.com/aristanetworks/ansible-avd/tree/devel/ansible_collections/arista/avd/roles/eos_cli_config_gen)

 ### The playbook